 Which begs the question…is damage to your rental car covered under your travel insurance?

-If you opt for a comprehensive travel insurance plan, car rental collision coverage is often offered as an add-on for an additional fee.
-Generally speaking, though, that fee will be significantly less than what you’ll pay if you opt for coverage at the rental car desk.
-Plus, most of the time, your coverage limit will be a lot higher through the travel insurance add-on than when you go with the rental company’s offer.
+If you opt for a comprehensive travel insurance plan when you travel, car rental collision coverage is often offered as an add-on for an additional fee.
+Generally speaking, though, that fee will be significantly less than what you’ll pay if you purchase coverage at the rental car desk.
+Plus, most of the time, your car insurance limit will be a lot higher through the travel insurance add-on than when you go with the rental company’s offer.

 In terms of what’s covered by your travel insurance plan when it comes to rental cars, it’s generally anything outside of your control that causes damage to the vehicle.

 If your locked rental car is broken into while you’re traveling, the travel insurance add-on will cover any damage or vandalism of the vehicle.
-A travel insurance policy most likely will also include personal effects coverage to reimburse you for the items that were stolen as well.
+Travel insurance coverage most likely will also include personal effects coverage to reimburse you for the items that were stolen as well.
 To ensure this type of coverage, always make sure the car is locked when you leave the vehicle.

 If you’re ready to start pricing out your travel insurance package, we have you covered–check out our free price quote tool here.